NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/TPAC Remote Desktop User Guide--DOCID92.md

 ### Use X2Go Client

-The below instruction shows how to set up X2Go Client to connect to a remote virtual machine with X2Go preinstalled in windows environment.
+The below instruction shows how to set up X2Go Client to connect to a remote virtual machine with X2Go client preinstalled in windows environment.
 For instructions in Linux and OS X, please refer to X2Go official [website][x2go].

 - Double click X2Go Client icon on the desktop, or you can search it through windows search function.
  You should see the below screenshot: